LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

 ## Introduction

-In this tutorial, we'll show you how to build and deploy a smart contract that retrieves real-time price data using the Chainlink direct request model.
-For illustration purposes, we'll deploy our contract to the **Base Sepolia testnet** network.
+In this guide, we'll show you how to build and deploy a smart contract that retrieves real-time price info (or any other data) using the Chainlink direct request model.
+For illustration purposes, we'll deploy our contract to the **Base Sepolia testnet** network, but any of our [supported networks](/services/direct-request-jobs/Jobs-and-Pricing) can be used with this tutorial.

 > *Without access to real-world data, many dApps simply wouldn't exist.
-Fortunately, [Chainlink](https://chain.link/), the leading Web3 services platform for cross-chain connectivity, compute, and data, provides numerous services for retrieving price or other external data from anywhere on the internet.*
+Fortunately, [Chainlink](https://chain.link/) - the leading Web3 services platform - provides numerous options for retrieving data from the internet, off-chain compute, and even other blockchains.*

+*Related video*: What is a smart contract?
-<center><iframe width="560" height="315" src="https://www.youtube.com/embed/pWGLtjG-F5c" frameborder="0" allowfullscreen></iframe></center>
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/pWGLtjG-F5c" title="What is a smart contract?" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>

 ## Prerequisites